Why I Needed to Think Deep

 It’s like eating a messy burger, and when you’re done the only proof you had that you ate it is the stain on your shirt.
 Just a little messy reminder, but no real substance.
 You forget the exact taste of the burger just like you forget the exact taste of your thought.

-I stain a lot of my shirts so that analogy hella worked for me.
+I stain a lot of my shirts so that analogy hella works for me.

 I realized as I was doing things like constantly doomscrolling Facebook, I would come across a piece of content and land somewhere on the spectrum of disagree to agree.